JackCayer/310lab-1/README.md

 - Added Text to speach narrator (FreeTTS)
     - Allowed more users to access the program and offers a unique experience with a chatbot.

+- API added for individual proj: Google Translate API This API will be used for translating responses from the user as well as translating messages to be sent.